 Mating season: Spring and Fall

 You will see that its eyes on either side of the head have got a vibrant splash of red color from what it gets the name.
-What’s more, the species is highly adaptable in both natural and encaged conditions as well as in all-weather.
-Also, it will eat just about everything, and so, the turtle needs less care.
+What’s more, the species is highly adaptable in both natural and encaged conditions as well as in all weather.
+Also, it will eat just about everything, so, the turtle needs less care.